AdilAhmed11/ts-todo-api-app/README.md

 Second Section
 Div containing:
 An input element where the new to do list item will be written.
-A button element to delete the the to do list item
+A button element to add to the to do list item

 Third Section
 Div containing:
 An list (unordered or ordered?) containing all the to do list items.
+A button element to clear teh task

 ### CSS